 Adrienne Martin: Lawyer Says Accused Dog Killer Is Innocent, Argues Brownie Was Violent

-Continue for more photos and the probable-cause statement.
+Continue for response from Stray Rescue and for more photos and evidence.